Alfonso Paso: Writing career

 His first comedy, "Un tic-tac de reloj" ("A ricking clock") was a one-act play which he wrote in 1946.
 During his early years as a dramatist he was identified as a promoter of experimental theatre, while other sources refer to an intention to reinvent the genre, with plays such as "Juicio contra un sinvergüenza" ("Judgment against a rogue") and "Los pobrecitos" ("The poor wretches"), but during the 1950s and 1960s he deferred to the more conservative tastes of theatre audiences in Franco's Spain, writing in a more consciously escapist and entertaining style.
 His success was massive: he became Spain's most prolific dramatists, the author, according to one source, of no fewer than 436 theatrical works.
 The same source speculates that he may have been one of the first dramatists to make a small fortune.
 During the 1968 season, he had seven plays running simultaneously in seven different Madrid theatres, each with three performances daily.
 His commercial success owed much to the fact that many of his plays were adapted for the cinema.

 Some years after his death his works were still attracting great interest, and were well received outside Spain, notably in Germany, Turkey, the Czech Republic, Hungary and Mexico.
 His works were translated into more than 24 languages, including Italian, French, Portuguese, English, German and Arabic.
 He was the first Spanish author to have a live play produced on Broadway in New York, the work in question being El canto de la cigarra (English: Song of the Grasshopper).
+Another of his plays, Que casado casa quiere, is best known as the basis of the long-running Mexican television series Una familia de diez.

 A particular admirer was the actor-director José Vilar (actor), who found large audiences for his work on Chilean and Peruvian television during the 1970s and early 1980s.